 Candyman Video Review:

 A lot of credit must also be given to the cast in Candyman.
 Yahya Abdul-Mateen II was outstanding in his journey as “Anthony”.
 His performance stands out when we witness his character go through his internal struggles as an artist.
 Although I will say his decent into madness was a bit hard to watch with some of the more physically gory moments.
 His hand was utterly disgusting.
 (Props to the makeup department).
-Teyonah Parris was solid in her role, however, I think her character could’ve used a bit more attention given how the ending of the movie.
+Teyonah Parris was solid in her role, however, I think her character could’ve used a bit more attention given how the ending of the movie plays out.
 Colman Domingo was showing off how versatile he can be as his delivery in this film was also exceptional.

 Of course, this may not be a bad thing for all audiences.
-It probably was intended for, and more effective with audiences that have never lived in Black urban settings.
+It probably was intended for, and more effective with, audiences that have never lived in Black urban settings.
 Seeing as though I don’t fit that demographic, it simply didn’t land for me.
 I was surprised that we didn’t actually see the effects of gentrification rather than simply hearing about it from the characters.

-In addition to that, the final 3rd act of the film felt a bit rushed and underdeveloped.
+In addition to that, the third act of the film felt a bit rushed and underdeveloped.
 The sudden shift towards Teyonah Parris’ character made me realize how much more of her we should’ve seen earlier on.
 It almost felt a bit disjointed from the rest of the film.
 I appreciated the twist that was presented with a certain character, but the final outcome seemed a bit odd.

 Candyman was a thought provoking film that transforms Black trauma into a terrifying form of hood justice.
 This movie made me wish the original movie had been as conscious and self aware with its mythos.
 The way Director Nia DaCosta modernized this movie was both refreshing and worthwhile.
 This could’ve been a watered down horror, but she made it technically beautiful to watch.

 Thankfully, this film was both a sequel and a reboot for the franchise.
 So the only film you may need to see beforehand would be the original Candyman (1992).
-I would certainly be up for potential sequels just to see how this franchise could continue to push the envelope.
+I would certainly be interested in potential sequels just to see how this franchise could continue to push the envelope.
 On one hand, as a horror fan, I wouldn’t say this movie will be giving me any nightmares anytime soon.
-It felt as though it had much more bark than it did bite.
+It felt as though it had much more bark than bite.
 On the other hand, I’m STILL not saying this man’s name in any mirrors…ever.
 Anyway, Candyman is certainly worth the watch in theaters or where its available.

 Director: Nia DaCosta